cwsanchez/quanticscreen/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 QuanticScreen is a Streamlit-based web app for screening and analyzing stocks.
 It fetches financial data from Yahoo Finance using yfinance, caches metrics in a SQLite database (with 72-hour expiry), and performs on-the-fly processing.
 Configurations are customizable and stored ephemerally in session state, including metric inclusion/exclusion, weight sliders (0-0.3), and correlation flag boosts (±10% of default).
 Key features include seeding ~1500 prioritized tickers (large/mid caps from a CSV via generate_tickers.py), dataset filters (All, Cap sizes, Value/Growth presets, Sectors, Custom sets), search by ticker/company, flag filters, exclude negative scores, top N or show all results, sortable ranked table with details (including new Market Cap and P/FCF metrics with fallbacks), CSV export, factor sub-lists (value, momentum, quality, growth), warnings (e.g., high P/E), and algorithm presets (Value, Growth, Momentum, Quality—selectable in Customize with read-only protection for presets).
 Auto-fetches missing or expired data in the background on app launch (every 12 hours or after market hours).
-Protected by a single password via .env for security.

 ## Setup